adavis46/writ350sp17/syllabus.md

 ### Library Resources
 University Librarians are available to help you find and evaluate sources for your papers.
 Go to the [library website](http://www.libraries.olemiss.edu/uml/) and click on “Ask A Librarian” for help via live chat, email, and phone.
 Librarians are available at the Reference Desk on first floor in the Information Commons.

+### Grades
+A grade of “D” or better is necessary to pass this class.

+A  93-100 | C+  77-79
+A-  90-92 | C   73-76
+B+  87-89 | C-  70-72
+B   83-86 | D   65-69
+B-  80-82 | F   64-below

+### Extensions
+I am happy to grant extensions on **major assignments** if I receive a written request at least 24 hours in advance of the deadline.
+I will not consider extensions for non-deliverable assignments or drafts.
+Revise and Resubmit

+If you receive a grade lower than 80% on a major assignment, you may revise and resubmit it.
+You must write a proposal that lists specific aspects of the assignment that you will change (this list must go beyond the feedback you get from me). **Revise and resubmit proposals are due 5 business days after you receive a grade on an assignment.
+You will then have one week (7 days) to complete your revision.** The new grade will replace the original grade.

+## Course Projects
+Project 1: Information Design                    (15%)
+Project 2: Technical Documentation               (20%)
+Project 3: Web/App Design and Usability          (20%)
+Project 4: Writing for Wikipedia                 (15%)

+Blogs                                            (10%)
+Codecademy Course                                (10%)
+Final Portfolio                                  (10%)